Yas2410/YaseminKocak_14_21122022/README.md

 - All employees are available through a list

 **Below the main goals of the project**:

-The main objective of this project was to convert the original jQuery app to React :
+- The main objective was to convert the original jQuery app to React
 - React page : Employee creation form
 - React page : Employee List
 - State management system